rgreenblatt/ai_alignment_readings/abstractions.md

 [tools want to be agents](https://www.gwern.net/Tool-AI)

-Given the likely incompetence of such an AI to even be intelligent, we'll try a different approach next: constructing an intelligent utility maximizer and restraining its capabilities.
+Given the likely incompetence of such an AI we'll try a different approach
+next: constructing an intelligent utility maximizer and restraining its capabilities.

 ## Restrained AIs